MingLunHan/CIF-HieraDist/README.md

 ## Other Resources

-- A work that connects speech and LLM (Large Language Model, such as ChatGLM, LLaMA, BLOOM) with an all-neural inferface in an all-neural way: https://github.com/phellonchen/X-LLM & https://github.com/MingLunHan/X-LLM-Speech
+- A work that connects speech and LLM (ChatGLM) with an all-neural inferface in an all-neural way: https://github.com/phellonchen/X-LLM & https://github.com/MingLunHan/X-LLM-Speech

 - A PyTorch implementation of the independent CIF module: https://github.com/MingLunHan/CIF-PyTorch